ptcodes/ptcodes.github.io/_posts/2020-05-26-domain-with-amazon-route-53-and-awscli.md

 }
 ```

-And see your domain there.
+And you can see your domain there.

+It turns out it's pretty convenient to register domain names from the command lines.
+It's easy to wrap commands in shell scripts to simply the further usage.